 Dog owners are responsible for the care and wellbeing of their dog by complying with the Animal Welfare Act 2006.
 This includes feeding and ensuring water is available daily, exercising the dog and addressing any health needs, including veterinary care.

 A dog must be microchipped and registered to their owner to comply with the law.
 The dog’s microchip record must be kept up to date.
 Microchipping and updating the microchip record is available through our Vet Scheme free of charge.
-It is also a legal requirement for a dog to have an ID tag (including the owners name, c/o address and contact number).
+It is also a legal requirement for a dog to have an ID tag (including the owner’s name, c/o address and contact number).

 Dog owners are responsible for controlling their dog at all times.
 It is a criminal offence (under Control of Dogs Order 1992) to allow a dog to frighten or injure a person in a public or private place.
 Any dog owners who regularly allow their dogs to cause a nuisance, disturb or frighten other people, team members or members of the public may not be able to continue receiving support from the service.
 If a dog owner fails to prevent their dog from biting people or other dogs, they will be reported to the police.